Fan Boosted Overfire Air Systems

 - Approximately 90% of the Components Can be Installed with the Unit On-Line.

 - Existing OFA Systems Can be Easily Modified to a Fan Boosted OFA System

-- More Complete and Intense Mixing Prior to Furnace Exit to Reduce Stratifications of Temperature, Oxygen,
+- More Complete and Intense Mixing Prior to Furnace Exit to Reduce Stratifications of Temperature, Oxygen, CO, and NOx constituents

 - Lower Furnace Exit Gas Temperatures